davidadabao/Annual-Sale-Report/README.md

 The Annual Sales Report Data Analysis project aims to provide comprehensive insights into the sales performance of a company over the past year.
 By leveraging advanced data analysis techniques, the project seeks to extract valuable information from sales data, enabling stakeholders to make informed decisions and strategize for future growth.

-Key objectives of the project include:
+## Key objectives of the project include:

+## Exploratory Data Analysis (EDA)
+Conducting EDA to uncover patterns, trends, and relationships within the sales data.
+Exploratory visualizations and statistical analyses will be employed to gain insights into factors influencing sales performance, such as seasonality, customer behavior, and product preferences.

 Data Compilation: Gathering sales data from various sources such as transaction records, CRM systems, and marketing platforms to create a consolidated dataset.
 This dataset will encompass sales figures, product categories, customer demographics, geographic regions, and sales channels.

 Data Cleaning and Preparation: Preprocessing the raw data to address issues such as missing values, duplicates, and inconsistencies.
 This step ensures the accuracy and reliability of the dataset for subsequent analysis.

-Exploratory Data Analysis (EDA): Conducting EDA to uncover patterns, trends, and relationships within the sales data.
-Exploratory visualizations and statistical analyses will be employed to gain insights into factors influencing sales performance, such as seasonality, customer behavior, and product preferences.

 Performance Metrics Calculation: Calculating key performance indicators (KPIs) and metrics to evaluate sales performance, including revenue growth, profit margins, customer acquisition costs, and sales conversion rates.
 These metrics provide a comprehensive overview of the company's sales performance and help identify areas for improvement.